cazala/coin-hive/README.md

   - `accepted`:	A hash that was sent to the pool was accepted.

 - `miner.rpc(methodName, argsArray)`: This method allows you to interact with the CoinHive miner instance.
 It returns a Promise that resolves the the value of the remote method that was called.
-The miner intance API can be [found here](https://coin-hive.com/documentation/miner#miner-is-running).
+The miner instance API can be [found here](https://coin-hive.com/documentation/miner#miner-is-running).
 Here's an example:

 ```js
 var miner = await CoinHive('SITE_KEY');